 - Men who are more than 70 years old.

 For those men who are 55 to 69 years old, the decision to undergo PSA screening involves weighing the benefits and risks.
 The guidelines for the age group 55 to 69 years are based on weighing the pros and cons of PSA screening.

 - Those men who have had a PSA screening test based on shared decision-making should be retested every 2

 U.S. Preventive Services Task Force (USPSTF), American College of Physicians, and American Academy of Family Physicians recommend against the prostate-specific antigen (PSA)–based screening for prostate cancer.

 Randomized Trials of prostate cancer screening

-Prostate, Lung, Colorectal, and Ovarian (PLCO) Screening Trial results showed that 76,693 men between 65 – 74 years in U.S had prostate cancer.
+Prostate, Lung, Colorectal, and Ovarian (PLCO) Screening Trial results showed that 76,693 men between 65 – 74 years in the U.S had prostate cancer.
 No difference in prostate cancer mortality in the screening group and the control groups was found.
 More cancer cases were detected in the screening group.
-There was 52% contamination of the control group with Prostate-specific antigen testing.
+There was 52% contamination of the control group, with prostate-specific antigen testing.

 European randomized study of screening for prostate cancer:

 160,000 men between 55 and 69 years had a prostate cancer.
-Statistically significant reduction in prostate cancer mortality with screening is possible.
+Statistically, significant reduction in prostate cancer mortality with screening is possible.

 Efficacy: 1.28 deaths reduced per 1000 men.
 27 cancers would have to be treated to prevent another death.